Hoka One One REVEL Big Cottonwood Info

 Race Smart Pacebands has developed the charts below specifically for Hoka One One REVEL Big Cottonwood and has included all the paces our pacers will be running on race-day.
 Pacebands that are specific to REVEL Big Cottonwood will be available for purchase at the expo.

 The full marathon will include pacers at various Boston-qualifying paces, including:

 The half marathon will include pacers at the following paces:

 Because road closures for the race must be re-opened for normal traffic, we are required to set course time limits.
 Road closures will be lifted based on a 6:00:00 marathon time.
 Any runners still on the course after the rolling cut-off times may continue to proceed along the course route to the finish area, but aid station and traffic control support will not be available.

-Because the half marathon begins further down the canyon and heads straight to the finish line after exiting the canyon, the cut-off pace for the half marathon is slower than it is or the full marathon, at roughly 22:00/mile.
+For the full marathon, the cut-off time is equivalent to a 13:45/mile pace.
+This is equivalent to a very light jog or brisk power walk.
+Because the half marathon begins further down the canyon and heads straight to the finish line after exiting the canyon, the cut-off pace for the half marathon is slower than the full marathon, at roughly 22:00/mile.

-Please remember that these are average temperatures for the Salt Lake Valley, and that temperatures in the canyon will be considerably cooler in the morning.
-While we will provide gloves and mylar blankets, we highly recommend that you come prepared for cold temperatures at the start line by layering and then shedding your layers to put in your drop bag just before the race begins.
+Please remember that these are average temperatures for the Salt Lake Valley, and that temperatures in the canyon will likely be considerably cooler in the morning.
+While we will provide gloves and Mylar blankets, we highly recommend that you come prepared for cold temperatures at the start line by layering and then shedding your layers to put in your drop bag just before the race begins.